-The average rate of change over this five year period is more than that calculated for the total waste stream.
-Even though a higher growth rate than the national average is indicated when evaluated in this light, the national average was still considered to be the best estimate over the longer period due to the continued decline in population and economic conditions of the region.

 4.3.5 Projected tonnages

 As stated at the beginning of this section, there is no single methodology to use to predict the future changes in the region’s waste stream.
 The region is facing a decline in population and is currently experiencing economically challenging times in most areas.
 Thus, as discussed above, the national average of 1.0% per year was used for projecting the residential and commercial tonnages while all other tonnages were assumed to remain constant.